pineunity/apmec/doc/source/contributor/vnffgd_template_description.rst

     Describes the properties of a VNFFG.
 These include vendor, version, dependent_virtual_link, connection_points, constituent_vnfs.
     .
-A complete list of VNFFG properties currently supported by Tacker are listed in `TOSCA <http://docs.oasis-open .org/tosca/tosca-nfv/v1.0/csd03/tosca-nfv-v1.0-csd03
+A complete list of VNFFG properties currently supported by Apmec are listed in `TOSCA <http://docs.oasis-open .org/tosca/tosca-nfv/v1.0/csd03/tosca-nfv-v1.0-csd03
     .html#_Toc447714727>`_.
 :members: